Gazulla/react-podcast/README.md

 Demo project made by Pedro Iván Gazulla Giménez

-The web app is a podcast player that fetch the podcasts information from iTunes API and RSS feed of the podcasts, and then plays each podcast in a web audio player.
+This web app is a podcast player that fetch podcasts from iTunes API and RSS feeds, and then plays the selected podcast tracks in a web audio player.

 ## To run the App (dev mode)
 Make sure you have Node.js installed.